josmar-crwdstffng/angular/aio/aio-builds-setup/docs/image-config--environment-variables.md

 - `AIO_SIGNIFICANT_FILES_PATTERN`:
   The RegExp that determines whether a changed file indicates that a new preview needs to be deployed.
-For example, if there is a changed file in the `/packages` directory then some of the API docs might have changed, so we need to create a new preview.
+For example, if there is a changed file in the `packages` directory then some of the API docs might have changed, so we need to create a new preview.

 - `AIO_TRUSTED_PR_LABEL`: